SciML/JumpProcesses.jl/docs/src/index.md

 `DifferentialEquations.jl` package, which installs and wraps `OrdinaryDiffEq.jl` for solving ODEs, `StochasticDiffEq.jl` for solving SDEs, and `JumpProcesses.jl`, along with a number of other useful packages for solving models involving ODEs, SDEs and/or jump process.
-This single install will provide the user with all of the facilities for developing and solving Jump problems.
+This single install will provide the user with all the facilities for developing and solving Jump problems.

 To install the `DifferentialEquations.jl` package, refer to the following link for complete [installation details](https://docs.sciml.ai/DiffEqDocs/stable).

-If the user wishes to separately install the `JumpProcesses.jl` library, which is a lighter dependency than `DifferentialEquations.jl`, then the following code will install `JumpProcesses.jl` using the Julia package manager:
+If the user wishes to install the `JumpProcesses.jl` library separately, which is a lighter dependency than `DifferentialEquations.jl`, then the following code will install `JumpProcesses.jl` using the Julia package manager:
 ```julia